brousalis/bendystraw/README.md

 you could also copy the `/gulpfile.js` folder and `package.json` into your own project.

-to see an example of an Angular app using bendystraw, check out the [example](https://github.com/brousalis/bendystraw/tree/example) branch
+again, to see an example of an Angular app using bendystraw, check out the [example](https://github.com/brousalis/bendystraw/tree/example) branch

 ### tasks